davea42/libdwarf-regressiontests/README.md

 ### BASEFILES.sh.in

-Used to help generate BASEFILES.sh, which is in turn used extensively in running DWARFTEST.sh
+Used to help generate BASEFILES.sh.
+The generation is done by the configure command.
+BASEFILES.sh is
+sourced (with the dot (.) shell command) in all *.sh scripts involved in the testing.

 ### BASEFUNCS.sh